Aidas415/Final-project-Paulini/testCases.md

 ### 🧪✅  **TC 01.01. - Positive: login with email from main page**

 - **Environment:**  `Windows 11`, `Chrome v139.0.7258.139 (64-bit)`
+- **Pre-requisite:**
+- Valid user account must exist and be accessible via environment variables
-- **Pre-requisite:** Open the website `https://paulini.lt/` in a web browser
+- Open the website `https://paulini.lt/` in a web browser
 - **Preconditions:**
 - The user must access the homepage without being signed in
 - Real user credentials are used for testing purposes
-- Only non-sensitive data (name and email) will be disclosed in this test case; password and full phone number are masked
+- Only non-sensitive data (name and email) will be disclosed in this test case
+- Password and full phone number are masked

 📝- **Test Steps:**
   1. Enter correct email